gleu/pgstats/README.md

 pgstat is a vmstat-like tool for PostgreSQL.

+pgreport is a reporting tool for PostgreSQL.
+It tries to get a lot of informations from the metadata and statistics of PostgreSQL.

 pgwaitevent gathers every wait event for a specific PID, grouping them by queries.